 What should my camper bring to camp?

 All campers must bring a healthy, peanut-free lunch, plenty to drink and two snacks to camp daily.
 Please send only non-perishable foods because refrigeration is not possible.
-Campers should also bring their own labeled water bottle to stay hydrated during the day.
+Campers should also bring , a notebook, pen and their own labeled water bottle to stay hydrated during the day.

 What shouldn’t my campers bring to camp?